MirunaPislar/Do-LSTMs-learn-Syntax/experiments/README.md

     - An example file is provided in _preliminary_experiments_ under the [data/](data) directory.

 3. Sentence-focused format
-    - This format allows for evaluations between sentences that differ in more than one word (so you can introduce multiple errors)
+    - This format allows for evaluations between pairs of sentences that differ in more than one word (so you can introduce multiple errors).
     - The file format should have the following header fields:
         - _pattern_ -- name of the syntactic test case
         - _sent_ -- the grammatical form of the sentence